Joint Health Insurance For Couples

 • Cancer surgery / reconstruction.

-It can also provide access to cutting-edge drugs, treatments and procedures the NHS might not cover due to costs.
-Depending on your provider and level of cover, you may get access to other elements of cancer care, such as:
+Depending on your provider and level of cover, you may also have access to other elements of cancer cover.
+These might include:

 • The option to have chemotherapy at home rather than in hospital